Snipcode/Snipcode/CONTRIBUTING.md

 3. Once your code is added & tested, create a PR

    - Make sure to properly describe what this PR improves/fixes/adds.
-   - Please make sure to link appropriate issue(s) this PR fixes.
-If there's none, create one.
+   - Link appropriate issue(s) this PR fixes.
+If there's none, create it.

 ## Rebase